-Delicious warm or cold, German Potato Salad is an all-time favorite for potlucks, picnics, and barbeques.
+Delicious warm or cold, German Potato Salad is an all-time favorite for potlucks, picnics, and barbecues.
 The slightly sweet but tangy dressing contains no mayonnaise, so it is a perfect choice for hot weather.

-While, the bacon is draining on paper towels and the potatoes are cooling I get out my cutting board and chop the green onions.
+While the bacon is draining on paper towels and the potatoes are cooling, I get out my cutting board and chop the green onions.

 Next, it is the potatoes turn to be sliced.
 When slicing and cutting cooked potatoes, I find the starch can build up on the knife making it harder to get beautiful clean slices.
 So, I keep a damp paper towel on my cutting board and wipe the knife periodically to keep it clean.

 Next it is time to crumble or chop the bacon and make the dressing.